natlex/actions/docker-deploy-gcp/README.md

 # Docker deploy
-Deploy docker images on a yandex cloud instance.
+Deploy docker images on a Google Cloud instance.